 Undoubtedly, the Premier League is the most profitable football league around the world.
 Media coverage and stadium attendances are important sources of steady income for the clubs.
 Of course, one of the most defining roles in this association's popularity is Premier League TV.
 This money mine has facilitated the system’s operations which exhibit excellence, whether on or off the field.

-With a multitude of successful years and games under its belt, complemented by a loyal and avid viewership worldwide, it’s really no wonder how and why Premier League TV is the most-watched sports league in the world.
+With a multitude of successful seasons and games under its belt, complemented by a loyal and avid viewership worldwide, it’s really no wonder how and why the Premier League is the most-watched sports league in the world.

 Broadcast in 212 territories to some 643 million homes and a potential TV audience of 4.7 billion people – the numbers speak for the league’s success.

 Collected funds obtained through media coverage within pre-set deals, create 'super leagues'.
 What’s more, with improved stadiums, match attendance and bigger revenues, the Premier League capitalizes on the money being invested in the sport itself.
 Once teams level up to the top division (UEFA Championship League), they enjoy the fruits of their labour with commercial independence, and the ability to negotiate sponsorship agreements.